 buildings, some of them

-belong to the 11th century.
-Modern Baku extends far beyond the Old City, its new buildings rising on the hills along the Baku Gulf.
-The city is the most important cultural and educational center, where the economy is based on oil production and refining.
+date back to the 11th century.
+Modern Baku stretches far beyond the Old City, its new buildings rising on the hills along the Gulf of Baku.
+The city is an important cultural and educational center, where the basis of the economy is oil production and refining.

 Iori (Gabyrry) - 100